sshelll/telescope-switch.nvim/README.md

 }
 ```

-Different matchers should have different `from + to + search` and different `name`, otherwise it'll be filtered.
+Different matchers should have different `name + from + to + search`, otherwise it'll be filtered.

 ### B. Picker